Terms of Business

 4.3 Employer Obligations: The Client is responsible for meeting employer obligations required by law in respect of Candidates they engage, including payment of superannuation contributions and fringe benefit tax, as applicable.

-5.1 Replacement Guarantee – Permanent (Full Service): If an Introduced Candidate terminates their permanent engagement with the Client within 90 days of their commencement (Guarantee Period), Role will take steps to identify a replacement Candidate at 50% of the original Fee or (if a suitable Candidate cannot be found or the Client does not require a replacement Candidate) provide the Client with a credit of that amount (Replacement Guarantee), provided:
+5.1 Replacement Guarantee – Permanent: If an Introduced Candidate terminates their permanent engagement with you within 90 days of their commencement (Guarantee Period), Role will take steps to identify a replacement Candidate or provide you with a credit amounting to the fee of the original placement (Replacement Guarantee), provided:

 (a) The Client paid all amounts owing to Role in connection with the terminated Candidate on or before the relevant due date for payment;